clazarski/ST558_project/README.md

 # Functions for gathering data from the Weather API

 All of the functions are written so that the user inputs a city in the form of "city name, country code" and their key.
 The API is not case sensitive and is able to handle extra white spaces so it is fairly user friendly already.
-The API for air quality and pollution levels require the user to input lattitude and longitude coordinates.
+The API for air quality and pollution levels require the user to input latitude and longitude coordinates.
 A coordinates function is used to gather this information when needed so the user can still simply input a city and country.

 ## `temp_info`

 The `temp_info` function gathers the current temperature, feels like temperature, min temperature for the day, max temperature for the data, air pressure and humidity.
-The temperature values are all converted to Faharenheit degrees.
+The temperature values are all converted to Fahrenheit degrees.
 The results are returned as a tibble.

 ``` r
 # Function to gather temperature data from a city